Top 45+ Flutter Interview Questions And Answers

 App state in Flutter can be managed using various techniques such as setState() for managing local state within a widget, lifting state to parent widgets, using state management libraries like Provider or Riverpod for more complex applications, or using stateful widgets with their internal state.

-56. Explain the concept of widgets in Flutter and how they are used to build UI.
+56. What is the concept of widgets in Flutter, and how are they used to build the user interface?

 Ans: